torbsd/torbsd.github.io/blog.md

 Assuming everything is configured correctly, the buildbot slave should appear on [https://buildbot.pixelminers.net](https://buildbot.pixelminers.net), and the log in slave/twistd.log should provide results.

-Also: yes, we think the terminology of buildbot "slave" and "master" are inapppropriate, and we only use them since they are the actually commands.
+Also: yes, we think the terminology of buildbot "slave" and "master" are inappropriate, and we only use them since they are the actually commands and lingo.
 The terms are not even descriptively useful to someone new to the concept of a continuous integration system.

 ###20160629###